 Paleo & Low FODMAP Salad Dressing

-As far as FODMAPs go, according to Monash Univerisity’s Low FODMAP Diet App, honey is considered tolerable by most individuals with IBS in quantities of up to 1 teaspoon per serving.
+As far as FODMAPs go, according to Monash University’s Low FODMAP Diet App, honey is considered tolerable by most individuals with IBS in quantities of up to 1 teaspoon per serving.
 This dressing contains approximately 1 teaspoon of honey per serving.

 The other ingredient of concern in regard to FODMAPs is lime juice; however, Monash lists lime juice tolerable in quantities of up to 1 cup per serving.
 This recipe only contains 3 tablespoons of lime juice, so that is well below the tolerable amount per serving.